 Nissan says a total of 20 vehicles will be on display, including the X-Trail Hybrid Mode Premier and Juke 16GT Four Personalization models; and special-feature models, including the Skyline 350GT Hybrid Type-SP Cool Exclusive, Fuga 370GT Type-S Cool Exclusive and Serena Highway Star V Selection.

 “PlayStation” and “Gran Turismo” are trademarks of Sony Computer Entertainment, Inc.

-News source and photos from Nissan Motor Co., Ltd.
+News source and photos courtesy of Nissan Motor Co., Ltd.

-Nissan Dayz Roox photo from Tokyo Motor Show press office
+Nissan Dayz Roox photo courtesy of Tokyo Motor Show